Element200/Fly-analysis/README.md

 # Fly-analysis
-Contains programs to analyse various aspects if a tethered fly
+Contains programs to analyse various aspects of a tethered fly

 So far, only codes that analyse winglengths have been added.
 There are conventions to be followed here, but hopefully, this can be made more unbreakable in the future.